 You are happy and can now go to lunch!

-Notice that the action of putting the previous person on hold and calling someone else is exactly the same except the people involved are different.
+Notice that the action of putting the previous person on hold and calling someone else is exactly the same except the person involved (the function argument) is different.
 Imagine this is a function call, it would be written as something like this:

 This example highlights the key components in writing a correct recursive function: